Table of Content

 During the first iteration of the product, the team will detail the product’s software design by identifying the languages, frameworks, and libraries to be used.

-In the next part of agile iteration workflow, the developers must draft a mockup of the product’s UI centered around the user interface (UI) and user experience (UX).
+In the next part of the agile iteration workflow, the developers must draft a mockup of the product’s UI centered around the user interface (UI) and user experience (UX).
 From here, developers are encouraged to research their competitors and use their product UI/UX as inspirations for their own.

 6. Implement design and code